ArbilGit/ante/content/docs/language.md

 ---
 # Traits

+**Note:** Although traits are currently fully implemented by the current compiler, they are in an unstable state due to the recent introduction of algebraic effects into ante's design.
+Their design is subject to change since many features intersect with those enabled by algebraic effects.

+Going into the future, the current idea for the evolution of traits is for them to be a type of algebraic effect that has its handler searched for automatically, following the existing rules for impl search.
+To do this, traits will likely retain their distinguishing keywords `trait` (now to define an effect which must `continue` in a tail position) and `impl` (for a non-closure handler that participates in impl search).

+---

 While unrestricted generic functions are useful, often we don't want to abstract over "forall t." but rather abstract over all types that